Local Area Co-ordination - older adults

 • increase your social connections

-• make links to community opportunities and services that may be of interest and beneficial to you
+• make links to community opportunities and services that may be of interest and benefit to you

 • identify opportunities to use your skills in the community